mrkeuz/vlcsync/README.md

 ========

 Utility for synchronize multiple instances of VLC.
 Supports seek, play and pause.

+#### Motivation

-Inspired by F1 streams with extra driver tracking data.
+Strongly inspired by F1 streams with extra driver tracking data.

-Motivation:

 Did [not find](#alternatives) reasonable alternative for Linux.
 So decided to write my own solution.

 ## Install